Deadline Feb. 27! Hearing expected Feb. 28!

 Remember to be CIVIL and PROFESSIONAL at all times!

-WHAT: Chapter 55 of the Washoe County Code regarding animals will be revised, and has been in the works for over two years.
+WHAT: Chapter 55 of the Washoe County Code regarding animals will be revised.
 Outside groups and extremists are pushing for bans and overregulation.

 Do not let animal rights groups make our laws!
 We do not have their fraudulently raised millions of dollars, but we have expertise, facts, legitimate science and the truth to support us.
 We only need to make enough noise to be heard.
 Washoe commissioners need to hear the opposition NOW, as well as at the meeting.